 Women in STEM: stories from MIT students

-When Stanford University was opened in 1891, it was a co-educational institution, which was unheard of at a time when most universities were all-male affairs.
+Stanford University was founded in 1891 as a co-educational institution, which was unheard of at a time when most universities were all-male.

 The research-intensive university has the largest number of Turing Award recipients for a single institution (28) as well as 34 Nobel laureates (19 among the current community of scholars) and four Pulitzer prizewinners.
 In addition, Stanford University has produced 74 billionaires and 17 astronauts.

 Stanford faculty and alumni have also founded many companies including: Google, Hewlett-Packard, Nike, Instagram, Snapchat, LinkedIn and Yahoo.

 As well as being one of the most prestigious universities in the world, the University of Cambridge can also count itself among the oldest.

 The university is split into 31 autonomous colleges.
 It is particularly known for its excellence in mathematics and a high number of Cambridge-affiliated mathematicians have won a Fields Medal, which is regarded as the Nobel Prize for mathematics.

 The institution is home to more than 100 libraries.
 One of the best known is the Wren Library, which is part of Trinity College and holds A. A. Milne’s manuscript of Winnie the Pooh, an Isaac Newton notebook and early editions of Shakespeare’s works.

 The top 50 most prestigious universities

 Click each institution to view its World University Ranking 2022 profile

 Interviews with international students in Canada about the Covid-19 situation